North Pacific Marine Science Organization: Mandate

-The primary mandate of the organization is to promote and to coordinate marine scientific research in the North Pacific Ocean and to provide a mechanism for information and data exchange among scientists in its member country.
+The primary mandate of the organization is to promote and to coordinate marine scientific research in the North Pacific Ocean and to provide a mechanism for information and data exchange among scientists in its member countries.
 This has been achieved through various means, but primarily by establishing major integrative scientific programs such as the PICES/GLOBEC Scientific Program on Carrying Capacity and Climate Change.
 The alignment of PICES with a global research program (GLOBEC) in the mid-1990s was fundamental to building the reputation of the organization in the international scientific community.
 Research on climate and marine ecosystem variability, global warming, ocean acidification and related topics was about to explode in the 1990s, and PICES was strategically in a position to take a significant role in exploring how oceans, atmospheres, and their biota were affected by the changes.

 A fundamental difference between PICES and ICES was a much lower priority on developing assessments of fisheries and fish stocks.
 International borders are much farther apart in the North Pacific compared to the northeastern Atlantic, so coastal fisheries that might compete are separated by large distances involving fewer countries.
 As a result, transboundary and straddling stock issues generally tend to be managed bilaterally, rather than multilaterally in the North Pacific.
 Research on fish stocks in PICES has generally been directed toward environmental influences on species.
-This has produced a naturally synergy with ICES as the expertise on different topics of fisheries science has developed.
+This has produced a natural synergy with ICES as the expertise on different topics of fisheries science has developed.